loomster321/workflow-father/ShotSegmentation.md

    - Logical progression of visuals to support the narration
    - Balance between A-roll (narration-driven) and B-roll (supplementary visuals)
    - Strategic intercutting of A-roll and B-roll for optimal engagement
+6. **Important**: You must process the complete Scene Blueprint JSON array.
+Ensure that all scenes from the input are processed and all corresponding shots are included in the output Shot Plan.
+Do not stop processing until all scenes have been completely segmented into shots.

 ## Roll Type Classification Guidelines